Natural living is a cornerstone of an earth-based practice, amiright?

 Stop using harsh chemical cleaners.

 Not only are they totally unnecessary, they often make things worse.
-They invite antibiotic resistant bacteria into your life and exposing your pets and family to harsh commercial compounds.
+They invite antibiotic-resistant bacteria into your life and expose your pets and family to harsh commercial compounds.

 Make natural eating a slow, but steady course.